visualbis/VV-Docs/docs/installation-guide/install-bihub-windows/server/config/config-tab.md

 ## Database Section

-This section will have configuration fields related to the main database connection to the server.
+This section defines the configuration fields related to the main database connection to the BI Hub server.

 ## Audit Database Section

-This section will have configuration fields related to the audit database connection to the server.
+This section defines configuration fields related to the audit database connection to the server.

 | Property | Purpose | Description |
 | :--- | :--- | :--- |